 A data stream is an unbounded, ever-increasing set of events, and as such these data streams are routinely obtained in daily life.
 In many cases there is a need for real-time analysis across multiple streams of data for critical decision making.
 For example:

-• Health monitors.
+- Health monitors.
 Often there are multiple monitors measuring different aspects, and they need to be considered together, rather than each on their own.

-• Reaction Chambers.
+- Reaction Chambers.
 Monitoring a reaction chamber for temperature, pressure and concentrations of hazardous gases/liquids is essential for safe operation.
 Each feature has its own sensor throwing off a stream of data.
 As the physicochemical processes are coupled, these data streams should be evaluated together to diagnose unsafe conditions.

-• Leak Detection.
+- Leak Detection.
 The upstream flow gets split across multiple downstream pipes in a dynamic fashion, as the valves are operated.
 The total downstream flow should conserve however, else there is a leak.

-• Earthquake Sensors.
+- Earthquake Sensors.
 The shear forces during an earthquake distort structures, and the resulting displacement at critical junctions can lead to a complete collapse.
 If these junctions have been fitted with sensors capable of sending (& still functional during & post the shaking event!), their positional data, engineers can analyze them together to evaluate the overall strain being built up in the structure.
 We will look at a very simple use case of this in this post.

 Figure 1 shows 3 metal plates riveted at their ends forming an equilateral triangle with unit sides (Area 0.433 & Perimeter 3.0), on a plane.
 The sensors at A, B, and C continuously throw off positional data – the X and Y coordinates in a common reference frame.
 A psuedoperiodic movement with randomized amplitude f is simulated for the three vertices.
 Movement at the junctions causes stresses in the plates and in the supporting structure.
 Overall stress metrics with predictive ability can be computed and used for alerting.
-With the index i and i-1 referring to successive measurements we have:
+With the index and referring to successive measurements we have:

 2. Process topology